GalihDJ/astrapay-simple-note-application/README.md

 ```

-* To build and run enter the command below:
+* To build and run, enter the command below:
 ```bash
    mvn spring-boot:run
 ```

-* Alternate way is to naviage to SimpleNoteApplication.java and click the green arrow or by pressing Ctrl+Shift+F10 on Windows
+* Alternative way is to navigate to SimpleNoteApplication.java and click the green arrow or by pressing Ctrl+Shift+F10 on Windows
 ![img.png](screenshots/img.png)